 Carriers like FedEx, DHL and UPS handle the AES filing differently; however, they all follow the AES guidelines:

 - Shipments with customs value under $2500 can use the exemption code 30.37(a).
+If you ship to Canada, please use the exemption code 30.36(a).
 Thus no required EEI in the scenario.
 Circle.us will work with FedEx, DHL and UPS to handle this "under $2500" scenario.
 We recommend you to limit the custom value to take advantage of this exemption;

 - Shipments valued more than $2500 might be applicable for other exemption codes.
 Please check here for a complete list;